andrerpbts/collection_filters/README.md

     }
   )

-  @documents = filter.call(filters: params)
+  @documents = filter.call(filters: params).per(50).page(params[:page])

-  render json: @documents.per(50).page(params[:page]), status: :ok end
+  render json: @documents, status: :ok end
 ```

-In this example, we're instruction collection filter to get the initial collection `current_user.documents.includes(:document_type)` and for each param sent in `params`, we are just allowing `[:created_at, :archived_at, :status, :document_type_code]`.
-Please note when you have simple filters you can just set it using its name as symbol, otherwise you can configure it to tell it what is the table, column, or any other configuration needed.
-In these cases you must specify the filter name through `filter` config option.
+In this example, we're instructing collection filter to get the initial collection `current_user.documents.includes(:document_type)` and for each param sent in `params`, we are only allowing `[:created_at, :archived_at, :status, :document_type_code]`.
+Please note when you have simple filters you can just set it using its name as a symbol, otherwise, you can configure it to tell it what is the table, column, or any other configuration needed.
+In these cases, you must specify the filter name through the `filter` config option.

-Then, with the filters all set, we can just call it passing the proper received params.
+Then, with all filters set, we can just call it passing the properly received params.
 It'll return a collection, then you can apply any other command to the relation, like paginate, ordering, grouping, etc...

 So, here are the filters available now: